zdravkov/kendo-docs/api/wrappers/jsp/chart/xaxis.md

 # \<kendo:chart-xAxis\>

-Scatter charts X-axis configuration options.
+The X-axis configuration options of the scatter chart X-axis.
+Supports all valueAxis options.
-Includes all valueAxis options in addition to:

 #### Example
     <kendo:chart>